andreology/peer2peer_fileshare/README.md

-# peer to peer file sharing software
+# peer to peer file sharing distributed system
 ## This P2P protocol will use the centralized index approach.
 Using two programs,
  a centralized 'p2pregistry' and a client/server application 'p2pservent'.
 The protocol implements the four key operations of P2P applications: join, publish, search, and fetch.